SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/monitoring-compaction-jobs.md

 Click **Reload** to refresh the list.

-You can filter the entries by their status by using the filter control at the top.
+You can filter the entries by their status or timestamp by using the filter controls at the top.

 ### Details of compaction job